gmcgarry/eeprog/README.md

 The UART pins sit in the middle of PORTB and the /MCLR pin on PORTA is input only.
 Consequently, the data bus is driven by the top nibble of PORTB and pins RA0,RA1,RA6,RA7 on PORTA.
-The nice result is that the data bus connects to the pins on right side of the PIC.
+The nice result is that the data bus connects to the pins on the right side of the PIC.

 ~~~~
          +---v---+